SwedbankPay/swedbank-pay-design-guide-jekyll-theme/page1.md

         {% include card.html
             title='Checkout'
             title_type='h2'
-            text='With our Checkout you get the pre-built all-in-one payment solution, complete with a checkin interface and payment menu.' icon_content='at-shopping-cart'
+            description='With our Checkout you get the pre-built all-in-one payment solution, complete with a checkin interface and payment menu.' icon_content='at-shopping-cart'
-            to='/checkout'
+            url='/checkout'
         %}
       </div>
       <div class="{{ card_col_class }}">
         {% include card.html
             title='Payments instruments'
             title_type='h2'
-            text='Payments gives you a one-by-one integration with more customization for each payment method to build your own payment menu.' icon_content='credit_card'
+            description='Payments gives you a one-by-one integration with more customization for each payment method to build your own payment menu.' icon_content='credit_card'
-            to='/payments'
+            url='/payments'
         %}
       </div>
   </div>